The Boy at the Back of the Class

 This comprehension is based on chapter 15 and 16 of the story.
 Check the understand of your class after reading the chapters.

-We have categorised a fantastic range of questions linked to Inference, vocabulary and retrieval.
+We have created a fantastic range of questions linked to: inference, vocabulary and retrieval.

 Unlock Resource